adrianmarino/points/README.md

 ##### Exercise 1: X company offer points to its clients

-Suppose that X company sell flights through a web site and would like to grant point for each time that a client buy a flight an giving their clients the opportunity to use these points in the following purchase.
+Suppose that X company sell flights through a web site and would like to grant points for each time that a client buy a flight giving their clients the opportunity to use these points in the following purchase.

 How we implement this with _points_?